microsoft/devicescript/website/docs/developer/cli.md

-main.ts           usual name for your entry point application package.json      additional dependencies and also has the `devicescript` field entry tsconfig.json     configure the TypeScript compiler to compile DeviceScript syntax
+main.ts           usual name for your entry point application package.json      additional dependencies and also has the `devicescript` field entry tsconfig.json     configure the TypeScript compiler to compile DeviceScript syntax ...
+A few additional files supporting the coding experience in VS Code
 ```

 ### --force